-In columns 4 and 5, we document the reversal in standards of living anticipated by Figure 2a.
-Municipalities more politically concentrated before the dictatorship, despite being poorer prior to the dictatorship, ended up having higher income levels in the year 2000.
-In the context of our other commonly used proxies for economic development.
+23Appendix Table A3 presents pairwise correlations between log rental prices, literacy rates, and share of the population working in agriculture, all measured from the 1940 census.
+Rental prices correlate strongly with each of these other commonly used proxies for economic development.
 The correlation between log rental price and the share of population working in agriculture is 0.55, whereas the correlation between log rental prices and literacy rates is 0.46.